 Businesses Covered Under Measure E

-Under the new ordinance any business that has at least 36 employees or more is covered under the new law.
+Under the new ordinance, any business that has at least 36 employees or more is covered under the new law.

 Employers include businesses that are subject to San Jose business tax or who own a place of business in San Jose, even if they are exempt from the business tax.

 That means that both private and nonprofit businesses are covered under the ordinance.
-The employee count includes both part time and full time employees.
+The employee count includes both part-time and full-time employees.

 Chain businesses must count employees at all chains, even if only 1 employee works in San Jose.
-Chain businesses owned by franchisees must count all the employees at all the locations owned by that franchisee.
+Chain businesses owned by franchisees must count all the employees at all the locations owned by that franchise.

 If the business is not a chain business, then only the San Jose employee’s count under the employee count for purposes of the ordinance.